Oluwanifemi109/Oluwanifemi109/README.md

 With strong skills in **Excel, Power BI, SQL, and Python**, I take raw, messy data and turn it into **clear, trustworthy insights that marketing teams** can actually use to move the needle.

-My mission is simple:
-**Bridge the gap between data and growth** — making complex numbers simple, human, and ready to drive decisions.

 > “The future belongs to those who Learn, Unlearn, and Relearn.”
 > — Inspired by Alvin Toffler

+My mission is simple:
+**Bridge the gap between data and growth** hereby making complex numbers simple, human, and ready to drive decisions.

+> “It is a capital mistake to theorize before one has data.
+Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”
+> — Sherlock Holmes

 ---